ecohealthalliance/metaflu/notebook/models.md

 - Model assumes flock-level period of infectiousness between 7-14 days, cites other studies with 11.3-12.3 and 8-13.8 days.

-###Assessing the Potential Impact of Avian Influenza on Poultry in West Africa: A Spatial Equilibrium Analysis `r citep('10.1111/j.1477-9552.2007.00099.x')`
+###Assessing the Potential Impact of Avian Influenza on Poultry in West Africa: A Spatial Equilibrium Analysis [@You_2007]

 This paper uses a spatial equilibrium model to quantify the economic losses that would result from avian influenza outbreaks in West Africa, specifically modeling Nigeria in detail.
 In the most serious outbreak scenario, where avian influenza is spread widely along two migratory bird pathways in Nigeria and there is local transmission of the disease, the model predicts that the country's chicken production would fall by 21.1% at a cost of around $250 million USD in lost revenue.